sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: 50 Rend Gu

 Effect: You launch an enormous burst of sword qi; select an area 10 meters wide, 10 meters tall, and 500 meters long.
-All creatures in the area take 800 rending damage. **Dodge** tests to avoid this attack are made with a +40 penalty.
+All creatures in the area take 800 rending damage.
+If this damage is dealt to a creature's hit points, they gain *bleeding 20*. **Dodge** tests to avoid this attack are made with a +40 penalty.

 *Discovered by Lord of Swords Jin Chang, Split Mountain Gu is named for his sundering of Mount Cao.
 To this day, a great ravine splits the mountain in two, with the Jin and Cao clans living on either side.*